jamf/ol/api/Resources for Jamf API developers.md

 - The Open API Specification includes a schema language for describing API endpoints and their output.
 Developer tools can consume the specification to automatically generate API clients and data models.
 You can obtain a copy of the current schema from your own Jamf Pro instance at http://your-instance.jamfcloud.com/api/schema.
 A member of the user community has published [a helpful blog post](https://bryson3gps.wordpress.com/2024/08/26/using-the-swift-openapi-generator-for-the-jamf-pro-api/) describing the use of the schema for accelerating application development.

-**Webhooks**

-- You can trigger actions by setting up a [Webhook](https://developer.jamf.com/jamf-pro/docs/webhooks-1) in Jamf Pro.
-For example, your application could recieve a notification that a new device has been enrolled, fetch the device's full inventory data via the Jamf Pro API,  and use that to update an asset management or help desk system in real-time.
-These kinds of arrangements are sometimes called "event-driven workflows" or "callbacks".

 ## Learning Resources

 **Jamf-provided self-paced online learning courses**